panemu/ngx-panemu-table/projects/demo/src/app/doc/basic-usage/index.md

 ```

-In that snippet, the `verticalScroll` property is set to false.
+In that snippet, the `autoHeight` property is set to true.
 It will displays all rows and the table height will adjust accordingly.

 After that, pass the controller to `PanemuTableComponent`.